shawntsai0312/NTUEE_ICDESIGN_23FALL_HW4/README.md

 1. Open sigmoid.vcd
 2. Get signals : tb/DUT
 3. Choose the signals wanna check

-#### Goal
-* Using basic logic gates and flip-flops to realize a "Sigmoid Approximator"
-* For more Info, please checkout documents in doc/HW4_2023.pdf

 #### Input and Output Signals Explanation
 * Input : a 8-bit signed binary number (2's complement), divided by 32 to get decimal value